cguintob/BTL_humidity_code/README.md

 The board name will be under the "FQBN" column, which stands for "Fully Qualified Board Name."
 The file path and name are self explanatory.

+NOTE: As of 6/13/2024, I discovered that any changes you make to `aht10.ino` will *not* be registered until you compile and upload the script using the Arduino IDE.
+Since we're not changing `aht0.ino` enough for this to occur, I am not worrying too hard about it.

 ## USING `sensorData.py`
 `sensorData.py` is used with the following command: